Wenlab/Auto-Worm-Behavior-Detector/readme.md

-# Why This Algorithm Succeeds?
+# Why Does This Algorithm Succeed?

 Shortly speaking, the success of this algorithm lies on 2 things